Toloka/docs/en/guide/concepts/photo-org.md

 1. Save the pool.

 ## Upload tasks {#tasks_upload}
+ {% if locale == "en-com" %}
+Download the sample upload file on the pool page.
+There are links to **files** with regular, control, and training tasks.
+Use it to prepare your own [file with tasks](../../glossary.md#tsv-file-definition-ru).
+{% endif %}
 1. Click **Upload**.
-In the window that opens, you can also download a sample TSV file by clicking **Sample file for uploading tasks**.
+In the window that opens, you can also download a sample file.

-    #### What is TSV?
-    A TSV file presents a table as a text file in which columns are separated by tabs.
-    You can work with it both in a table editor and a text editor, and then save it to the desired format.
-[More about working with a TSV file](pool_csv.md).
-There is a CSV format that is similar to TSV, but you should use a TSV file for uploading.
-    {% note info %}

-    Before uploading the file, make sure it is saved in UTF-8 encoding.

-    {% endnote %}

 1. Add input data in it.
 The header of the input data column contains the word `INPUT`.
 For field tasks, you also need to specify the latitude `AI:latitude` and longitude `AI:longitude` of the point.
 You can use a service like [Yandex.Maps]({{ ya-maps-object-search }}) to get the coordinates.
 1. Upload the tasks by choosing **Set manually** and set 1 task per suite.